Alkham Valley Society

 President & Co-Founder

-Lived in the village since 1959 and was a Co Founder of the AVS in 1977.
+Mark has lived in the village since 1959 and was a Co Founder of the AVS in 1977.
 Post a career in finance, Mark set up The Loveday Charitable Trust to support a wide range of national causes, but particularly helping the young in Kent, and in 2012 established the Loveday Family Grassroots Fund at The Kent Community Foundation, which supports vulnerable, disadvantaged and marginalised young people in Kent.
-In 2022, the Fund was recognised for ten years of assisting many causes and "touching the lives of over 21,000.people".
+In 2022, the Fund was recognised for ten years of assisting many causes and “touching the lives of over 21,000.people”.

 Recent Posts